keboola/keboola-as-code-templates/keboola-mgmt-jira/v0/src/README.md

 - We then create the output tables and snapshots.

--The data is then written into a data destination of your choice: Snowflake database, PostgreSQL database or BigQuery Database.
+- Optionally, the data is then written into a data destination of your choice.

 - Finally, you will schedule and run the entire flow (i.e., the sequence of all the prepared, above mentioned steps, in the correct order).
-The JIRA source component, all data manipulations, and the Snowflake destination component, will be processed.
+The JIRA source component, all data manipulations, and optionally, the destination component, will be processed.